-Premiums written for group insurance policies are required to be settled on a monthly basis.
+Premiums written for group insurance policies are required to be settled monthly.
 Policies where payment is outstanding for more than 90 days are provided for in full.
 A separate assessment is done on a case-by-case basis for the recoverability of the amounts outstanding for less than 90 days that are not provided for, to determine if a provision is necessary based on any identified significant increases in credit risk of the policyholder.

 Premiums written for annuities are due immediately upon the inception of the contract.
 Amounts due and unpaid normally exist as at the year-end due to the timing of the receipt of the consideration.
-These amounts due and unpaid are considered to be subject to a low amount of credit risk and therefore any identified provision is immaterial.
+These amounts due and unpaid are subject to a low amount of credit risk and therefore any identified provision is immaterial.